-The YKFP collects scales for age analysis via several sampling techniques (e.g. Lyle Adult Trap, electrofishing, hatchery spawning, screw trap and in-stream spawning surveys).
-At present, the most accessible juvenile scale age data reside on the desktop machine of the Yakima Nation Fisheries Scale and Tag reader in Toppenish.
+The YKFP collects scales for age analysis via several sampling techniques (e.g. Lyle Adult Trap, electrofishing, hatchery spawning, rotary screw trap and in-stream spawning surveys).
+At present, the most accessible juvenile scale-age data reside on the desktop machine of the Yakima Nation Fisheries Scale and Tag reader in Toppenish.
 The actual scale cards (raw data) are also stored in Toppenish.
 These data do need to be quality checked (QC'd) by a qualified biologist.
 In the past, this QC has been done on subsets of the data as needed for reports, leaving the main body of data in a provisional status.
 It would be advisable to build this into a validated body of data.
 A normalized relational database has been developed to store all of our scale age data from 2007 forward.
 Mechanisms will be developed to incorporate the data collected prior to 2006 into this data set.

-Because scale ages are read and recorded in Toppenish, Washington and most analysis and use of this data occurs at the KFO nearly 100 miles away, the YKFP has developed a database to store on a remote server where users can interact with it via an ODBC connection from either site.
-One foreseeable problem with scale age data is the shortage of qualified scale readers.
-Qualified scale readers at both the YN and WDFW are in limited supply, therefore if either organization has long-term plans of utilizing scale age data, more readers need to be trained and brought on line.
+Scale ages are read and recorded in Toppenish, Washington and most analysis and use of this data occurs at the KFO nearly 100 miles away.
+For this reason, a database to store these data has been developed and placed on a remote server where users can interact with it via an ODBC connection from either site.